 If you or a family member/close friend has a disability, did you know you can get a Personal Assistant specifically to help out?
-Whether you would like someone to help out for a couple of hours a week, or for someone to be full time by you or your loved one’s side, having a specific Personal Assistant for disabled and special needs can make an enormous difference in day to day life.
+Whether you would like someone to help out for a couple of hours a week, or for someone to be full time by you or your loved one’s side, having a specific Personal Assistant for disabled and Special Educational Needs (SEN) can make an enormous difference in day to day life.

 Using The Social Care Budget

 The Care Act 2014 made it a legal duty for English local authorities to provide or arrange services that promote independence for disabled people.
-The Care Act means these authorities are now legally obliged to offer a personal budget to anyone eligible for social care funding such as a Personal Assistant for disabled and special needs.
+The Care Act means these authorities are now legally obliged to offer a personal budget to anyone eligible for social care funding such as a Personal Assistant for disabled and Special Educational Needs.
 Have you ever considered using part of this budget – or using it as a contribution towards a Personal Assistant?

-It will give you complete flexibility on leading an independent life in your own home where possible, and it also takes away the risk of having different people sent to you when one person is not available – something that can happen quite regularly when going through a healthcare provider.
+It will give you complete flexibility on leading an independent life in your own home where possible.
+And it also takes away the risk of having different people sent to you when one person is not available.
+This is something that can happen quite regularly when going through a healthcare provider.
 By taking matters into your own hands, you eliminate that external risk completely.

 Before Hiring a PA

-There are many tasks a Personal Assistant for disabled and special needs can help you with, and before you hire a PA, make sure you have it clear in your head regarding what kind of tasks you would like them to execute.
-A PA is not a carer, however, they can take on many of a carer’s tasks.
-It will be helpful for both yourself and your new PA if you make an overview of tasks needed.
+There are many tasks a Personal Assistant for disabled and SEN people can help you with Before you hire a PA, make sure you are clear on what tasks you would like them to execute.
+A PA is not a carer.
+However, they can take on many of a carer’s tasks.
+It will be helpful for both yourself and your new PA if you make an overview of the tasks needed.

 Besides that, during the interview and selection process, talk through your regular daily and weekly schedule.
 You or the PA might come across situations that they can help with too, that you might not have thought about before.

-It is also important to make a plan of your background, needs, emergency contacts etc, so this is all ready for the PA in case they need it.
-They can build upon this further as they start working for you but at least a start of a ‘handbook’ can be extremely helpful and make everything clear – meaning they can get on with their job at hand a lot quicker!
+It is also important to make a plan of your background, needs, emergency contacts etc. Just so that this is all ready for the PA in case they need it.
+They can build upon this further as they start working for you but at least a start of a ‘handbook’ can be extremely helpful and make everything clear.
+Meaning they can get on with their job at hand a lot quicker!

-The great thing about a Personal Assistant for disabled and special needs is that they can perform care duties as well as many other things.
-This way you really get all-around coverage for all issues that you might come across, or simply things you want some extra assistance with or not have time to do yourself!
+The great thing about a Personal Assistant for disabled and SEN people is that they can perform care duties as well as many other things.
+This way you really get all-around coverage for all issues that you might come across, or simply things you want some extra assistance with or do not have time to do yourself!

-Having a Personal Assistant for disabled and special needs in your life is definitely about you living an independent life, but also about having your life organised and arranged for you so you can focus on other more important things.
+Having a Personal Assistant for disabled and SEN people in your life is definitely about you living an independent life, but also about having your life organised and arranged for you so you can focus on other more important things.

-The Tasks A Personal Assistant For Disabled & Special Needs Can Do
+The Tasks A Personal Assistant For Disabled & SEN People Can Do

 - Care duties such as washing, giving/reminding you of medication, getting dressed, showered and using the toilet.

-- Getting you around, getting you to appointments and meetings.
+- Get you around, getting you to appointments and meetings.

-- Connecting you to social groups, assisting you whilst visiting these and support you in outings and events.
+- Connect you to social groups, assisting you whilst visiting these and supporting you in outings and events.